zentoid/s3_search_fuzzer/README.md

 in the s3_seeker.py file

 ---
 Your use of this is at your own risk.
-If it breaks things our you get into trouble.

-**That's on you not me!**
+If it breaks things **That's on you not me!**